Jintekki/suggestion-box-bot/README.md

 #### Instructions

+- Invite the your bot to your server:<br/>
+The following permissions are necessary for the bot to work correctly (these are selected when generating an invite link for your bot):<br/>
+  - <b>Scopes:</b> bot, applications.commands
+  - <b>Bot Permissions:</b> Manage Events, Send Messages, Use Slash Commands

 - Fork this repo and clone it to your local machine:<br/> `clone https://github.com/{your Github username}/suggestion-box-bot` in your local directory of choice.